Blanche Selva: Writings

-This book propose a radically new approach to piano playing.
-Her predilection for big arm gestures and her detailed descriptions of the most unusual types of attack, combined with the constant attention to the resulting tone-color, make his book a unique contribution to the history of the piano and its literature.
+This book proposes a radically new approach to piano playing.
+Her predilection for big arm gestures and descriptions of the most unusual types of attack, combined with the constant attention to the resulting tone-color, make his book a contribution to the history of the piano and its literature.

 She also published professional articles in magazines and journals including Tablettes de la Schola, Le Monde Musical, La Revue Musicale and Le Revista Musical Catalana.
 Her other writings include: